Measuring galaxy cluster mass profiles into the low acceleration regime with galaxy kinematics: Undisturbed clusters

 \subsection{Velocity anisotropy}

 Figure \ref{fig:beta} plots the radial distributions of the velocity anisotropy parameter for the ten undisturbed clusters.
-The derivation of their values relies on the two virial shape parameters, $v_{s1}$ and $v_{s2}$, which help break the $\rho-\beta$ degeneracy.
+The derivation of their values relies on the two virial shape parameters, $v_{s1}$ and $v_{s2}$, which help ameliorate the $\rho-\beta$ degeneracy.
 However, $v_{s1}$ and $v_{s2}$ are not radially dependent functions, but two single values.
 As such, they do not put strong constraints.
 The measured velocity anisotropies hence present large uncertainties.
 At small radii, the uncertainties are mostly around 0.1, while they could be as large as 0.2 at large radii.
 The richest cluster, A2029, has the smallest uncertainty, smaller than 0.1, given that the line-of-sight velocity dispersion profile is better measured thanks to the larger sample of galaxy tracers.

 In spite of the large uncertainties, nine of the ten clusters present similar trends for their mean velocity anisotropies: nearly isotropic in the inner regions while apparently anisotropic in the outskirts.
 The boundary we impose on the inner anisotropy is $|\tilde{\beta_0}|=|\frac{\beta_0}{2-\beta_0}|<0.2$, which corresponds to $-0.5<\beta_0<0.33$.
 Figure \ref{fig:beta} shows all the inner anisotropies are well within the set range.
 This justifies our priors and suggests that the isotropy in the inner regions is truly physical rather than artificially imposed.
+The only cluster presenting a clear velocity anisotropy in the inner region is A2029, which is an extremely extended cluster.
+Its stronger constraints most likely owe to its large extent, but it is possible also that they owe to our fitting function (eq. \ref{eq:velani}) being too restrictive.
+We will explore this in future work.

-However, the anisotropies observed at large radii may not be solid given the larger uncertainties, except for A2029.
-Our results are qualitatively consistent with the expectations.
-Since the gravitational field is strong at small radii, one expect galaxy motions are chaotic and hence present nearly isotropic velocity distributions; while at large radii, the velocity distribution could be more radially dominated.
-Whether our results are quantitatively consistent with cosmological simulations is worth further exploring.
+The apparent anisotropies observed at large radii may not be solid either given their larger uncertainties, except for A2029.
+Even so, our mean values of velocity anisotropy are qualitatively consistent with the expectations.
+Since the impact of violent relaxation is strongest at small radii, one expects spherically averaged galaxy motions to present a nearly isotropic velocity distribution \citep[e.g.][]{Pontzen2015}; while at large radii, the velocity distribution could be more radially dominated.
+Our results are also quantitatively consistent with cosmological simulations \citep{AguirreTagliaferro2021}.